lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

 * Host: NFS host to create folder.
 You can choose one if you have multiple NFS hosts.
 You can check whether the selected host has enough capacity remaining through the indicator.
-* Type: Determines the type of folder to be created.
-It can be set as User or Project.
-The User folder is a folder that users can create and use alone and the Project folder is a folder created by admin and shared by users in the project.
 * Usage Mode: You can set the purpose of the folder.
 There are three types of mode:
   General, Data, and Model.
 It is classified for the development of exclusive functions for Data & Model Stores in the future and currently there is no difference in UI depending on the purpose.
+* Type: Determines the type of folder to be created.
+It can be set as User or Project.
+The User folder is a folder that users can create and use alone and the Project folder is a folder created by admin and shared by users in the project.
+* Project: Shown only when you select project type.
-* Project: Designates the project to which the folder belongs when creating a new project folder.
+  Designates the project to which the folder belongs when creating a new project folder.
   Project folders must belong to a project.
 However, it does not play any role when creating a user folder.
 * Permission: Set permission of a project folder for project members.
 If this is set to "Read-Only", project members cannot write to this folder inside their compute session.
+* Cloneable: Shown only when you select usage model to "Model".
+  Select whether the vfolder to be created is cloneable.

 Explore folder
 --------------